 Business culture is the sum of your organisation's key characteristics, values, and beliefs and is evidenced in actions and behaviour.
+It's "how we do things round here".

 There are usually sub-cultures [often many] within any organisation